facebook/create-react-app/packages/react-scripts/template/README.md

 you can swap out the call to `serviceWorkerRegistration.register()` in [`src/index.js`](src/index.js) with a call to `serviceWorkerRegistration.unregister()`.
 After the user visits a page that has `serviceWorkerRegistration.unregister()`, the service worker will be uninstalled.
+Note that depending on how `/service-worker.js` is served, it make take up to 24 hours for the cache to be invalidated.

 ### Offline-First Considerations